w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 #### Subnets or sub-networks

-Subnets can be public or private and allow developers to design and launch a blockchain on Avalanche.
-There are one or many validators that are subsets from the overall validator set of the network.
-Any validator in the Avalanche network has to validate all three chains making them a part of the primary network subnet.
-Subnets can validate any blockchain, however, each blockchain is validated by exactly one subnet.
-Subnets are a way to create application-specific chains with their own logic and consensus, but also be a part of the Primary Network.
+Subnets can be public or private and allow developers to create application-specific chains and run alongside the Primary Network.
+A subnet can be public or private, and developers have the freedom to choose the runtime VM, transaction fees, tokenomics, and custom compile rules.
+One or many validators can start validating a subnet runtime, effectively becoming a subset of the overall validator set of the Primary Network.
+Subnets can validate any blockchain, however, each runtime is validated by exactly one subnet.

 ## Consensus